emlautarom1/NotesFX/README.md

 ## Usage:

-- Get the latest release from the `Releases`.
+- If you are using Windows, get the latest release from the `Releases` tab.
 - Extract `Notes_FX.zip` file and go to `Notes_FX/bin`.
 - Run `Notes_FX.bat`.

 Default username and password are `lautaroem1` and `MYPASSWORD`

 ## Custom User distributions:

+**If you are running MacOS / Linux, you'll have to build your own distribution.**

 After running `gradle build` you can get your own `distribution` on `build/distributions`.
 Extract one of the compressed files and copy the generated `notes.db` to your `Notes_FX/bin` folder, otherwise there will be no default user.